MEDIA ALERT: IRONSCALES & SNDBOX IDENTIFY A NEW MALWARE VARIANT BEING SENT OVER EMAIL EFFECTING MS OFFICE 365 USERS

 When was the malware first discovered?
 November 30, 2018

 Who discovered the malware variant?
 Researchers from SNDBOX and IRONSCALES’ advanced phishing threat protection platform.

 How is it downloaded?
-The malware finally downloads a payload from a legitimate URL shortner domain (bit.ly/2SkO8Iu), which then forwards with HTTP CODE 301 (Redirect) to the actual url.
+The malware finally downloads a payload from a legitimate URL shortener domain (bit.ly/2SkO8Iu), which then forwards with HTTP CODE 301 (Redirect) to the actual URL.

 What does the malware variant resemble?
 Initial analysis suggests that the attack is a variant to the known vulnerability “Formbook,” which is a form-grabber and stealer malware written in C and x86 assembly language.